unknownlearner/Beta-Group/README.txt

 - We togther created the app, ran and tested, every step of the way.
 - Added the README file, putting our inputs and observations.
 - Created a gitHub repo for the App.
-- Updated the databse with the Sofa products.
+- Updated the databse and added new features with the Sofa products.
 - It was a good experience as a team on such a project.